 DAV is an organization of veterans helping veterans.
 We receive no government funding and look out for our members 100% of the time because we have been in their shoes.
 We are proud of our 90+ year history of helping our country’s veterans, proud of our record of fighting for your rights and proud of working alongside so many other non-profits and advocacy organizations to make sure that we fulfill our promises to the men and women who have served.
 Most of all, we are proud to serve our country’s veterans as you so steadfastly served us.

 Membership in DAV includes access to a wide range of money-saving and life-enhancing benefits for you and your family.
 These generous partners stand by our veterans through a variety of programs, products and services.

-Apply online now or print and mail Membership Application.
+Apply ONLINE or print and mail Membership Application.

-Download the Membership Application (PDF), fill in the information, print it out and enclose your membership payment.
-Mail it in right away to: Disabled American Veterans, Attn: Membership Dept, PO Box 145550, Cincinnati, OH 45250
+Download the application (PDF), fill it out and mail to Disabled American Veterans, Attn: Membership Dept, PO Box 145550, Cincinnati, OH 45250.

 Who is Eligible?

 Any man or woman: